P2Pvalue/cbpp-directory-code/sites/all/themes/adaptivetheme/at_subtheme/css/_README.txt

 Use these if you only have a small number of overrides and do not want to load a dedicated conditional stylesheet.

+MAPS - what are all these strage files with .map extensions?
+-----------------------------------------------------------_

+In the CSS directory you will find files with the extension .map.
+These files are used by modern browsers such as Chrome, Safari and Firefox when developing using SASS.
+If you are not usings SASS you can safely ignore or delete these files.
+They are easy to regenerate if you change your mind later (in fact they will generate by default if you run compass watch).